Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks: Preliminary

 \subsection{Terminology}

-To facilitate more in-depth discussions, we clarify certain terminologies related to graph theory and causal structure learning.
+To facilitate more in-depth discussions, we clarify certain terminologies related to graph theory and CSL.

-In the definition of the Bayesian network, $G$ is presented as a pair comprising a node set $V$ and an edge set $E$.
-However, this paper uses $Struc \in G$ to indicate that graph $G$ contains a specific structure for convenience, where $Struc$ could be an edge, a path, a quasi-circle defined below, etc. In addition, for a node $X$ in graph $G$, $Pa^G(X)$ is used to denote the set of parent nodes of $X$ in graph $G$.

-In this paper, a path refers to a graph structure composed of connected directed edges sharing the same direction in the graph, where the length of a path equals the number of directed edges constituting the path, and could be 1.
-The skeleton corresponding to a path denotes the structure of the path after removing the direction, as demonstrated in Fig. \ref{terminology}(a).
-In addition, two significant types of graph structures are depicted in Fig. \ref{terminology}.
-Fig. \ref{terminology}(b) presents a fork structure, in which there is no direct connection between the two child nodes $Y$ and $Z$ of node $X$.
-Fig. \ref{terminology}(c) depicts a collision structure where the two parents of node $X$ are not connected.
+In this paper, a \textit{path} refers to a graph structure composed of connected directed edges sharing the same direction, whose length equals the number of edges.
+The \textit{skeleton} corresponding to a path denotes the structure of the path after removing the direction, as demonstrated in Fig. \ref{terminology}(a).
+Fig. \ref{terminology}(b) presents a \textit{fork} and Fig. \ref{terminology}(c) depicts a \textit{collision}.
 Note that in the collision structure, $Y$ and $Z$ are not independent given $X$.
 This property will be utilized in the following discussions.

+This paper uses following expressions to indicate that graph $G$ contains a specific structure for convenience:

+where $Struc$ could be an edge, a path, a quasi-circle defined below, etc. In addition, for a node $X$ in graph $G$, $Pa^G(X)$ is used to denote the set of parent nodes of $X$ in graph $G$.

 Score-based methods employ scoring functions to evaluate the reasonableness of the learned graph.
 The utilized scoring function is denoted by $S(\cdot,\cdot)$.
 Commonly used scoring functions include BIC (Bayesian Information Criterion) \cite{neath2012bayesian}, BDeu (Bayesian Dirichlet equivalent uniform) \cite{suzuki2017theoretical}, MDL (Minimum Description Length) \cite{hansen2001model}, etc..
 These scoring functions possess a property called local consistency \cite{malinsky2019learning,gao2018parallel}: